 Lemme know how it goes! xBx

-clearerthanink asked: I really want white hair.
+clearerthanink said: I really want white hair.
 My hair is already a light blonde (Chelsea Kane-except no roots) naturally.
 My question is, if I do get it to white, will that ruin it?
 Also, what's the best way to do it so it has minimal damage?

 Even though you may be a level 7 or even 8 blonde, I still have to recommend you go to a professional.
 There is no Hi-Lift blonde that even a professional can use to make your hair white.
 You’ll have to go with lightener, i.e. bleach.
 BUT HAVE NO FEAR!
 If your hair is already in good shape, you should have no issues.